-Taxpayer perspective

-The SDCCD generates more in tax revenue than it takes.
+Taxpayer perspective The SDCCD generates more in tax revenue than it receives.
 These benefits to taxpayers consist primarily of taxes that the state and local government will collect from the added revenue created in the state.
 As the SDCCD's students will earn more, they will make higher tax payments throughout their working lives.
 Students' employers will also make higher tax payments as they increase their output and purchases of goods and services.
-By the end of the FY 2021-22 students' working lives, the state and local government will have collected a present value of \$758.1 million in added taxes.

-Benefits to taxpayers will also consist of savings generated by the improved lifestyles of the SDCCD students and the corresponding reduced government services.
+By the end of the FY 2023-24 students' working lives, the state and local government will have collected a present value of \$963.8 million in added taxes.
+Benefits to taxpayers will also consist of savings generated by the improved lifestyles of students attending the SDCCD and the corresponding reduced government services.
 Education is statistically correlated with a variety of lifestyle changes.
-The educations that SDCCD students receive will generate savings For every \$1 million of public money invested in SDCCD, taxpayers will receive a cumulative value of \$1.5 million over the course of the students' working lives.

-in three main categories: 1) healthcare, 2) justice system, and 3) income assistance.
+The education that the SDCCD students receive will generate savings in three main categories: 1) health care, 2) justice system, and 3) income assistance.
 Improved health will lower students' demand for national health care services.
 In addition, costs related to the justice system will decrease.
-The SDCCD students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
+The SDCCD's students will be more employable, so their reduced demand for income assistance such as welfare and unemployment benefits will benefit taxpayers.
 For a list of study references, contact the SDCCD for a copy of the main report.
-Altogether, the present value of the benefits associated with an SDCCD education will generate \$114.2 million in savings to state and local taxpayers.

-Total taxpayer benefits amount to \$872.3 million, the present value sum of the added taxes and public sector savings.
-Taxpayer costs are \$568 million, equal to the amount of state and local government funding the SDCCD received in FY 2021-22.
-These benefits and costs yield a benefit-cost ratio of 1.5.
-This means that for every \$1 million of public money invested in the SDCCD in FY 2021-22, taxpayers will receive a cumulative present value of \$1.5 million over the course of the students' working lives.
-The average annual internal rate of return for taxpayers is 2.1%, which compares favorably to other long-term investments in the public and private sectors.
+Altogether, the present value of the benefits associated with an education through the SDCCD will generate \$129.3 million in savings to state and local taxpayers.
+Total taxpayer benefits amount to \$1.1 billion, the present value sum of the added tax revenue and public sector savings.
+Taxpayer costs are \$485.5 million, equal to the amount of state and local government funding the SDCCD received in FY 2023-24.
+These benefits and costs yield a benefit-cost ratio of 2.3.
+This means that for every \$1 million of public money invested in the SDCCD in FY 2023-24, taxpayers will receive a cumulative present value of \$2.3 million over the course of the students' working lives.
+The average annual internal rate of return for taxpayers is 6.1%, which compares favorably to other long-term investments in the public sector.
+Social perspective Society as a whole in California benefits from the presence of the SDCCD in two major ways.

-Social perspective

-Society as a whole in California benefits from the presence of the SDCCD in two major ways.
 Primarily, society benefits from an increased economic base in the state.
 This is attributed to the added income from students' increased lifetime earnings (added student income) and increased business output (added business income), which raise economic prosperity in California.

-Benefits to society also consist of the savings generated by the improved lifestyles of SDCCD students.
+Benefits to society also consist of the savings generated by the improved lifestyles of the SDCCD's students.
 As discussed in the previous section, education is statistically correlated with a variety of lifestyle changes that generate social savings.
 Note that these costs are avoided by the consumers but are distinct from the costs avoided by the taxpayers outlined above.
+Health care savings include avoided medical costs For every \$1 million of public money invested in the SDCCD, taxpayers will receive a cumulative value of \$2.3 million over the course of the students' working lives.

-Healthcare savings include avoided medical costs associated with smoking, alcohol dependence, obesity, drug abuse, and depression.
+associated with smoking, obesity, substance abuse, and depression.
 Justice system savings include avoided costs to the government and society due to less judicial activity.
 Income assistance savings include reduced welfare and unemployment claims.
-For a list of study references, contact the district for a copy of the main report.
+For a list of study references, contact the SDCCD for a copy of the main report.